awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 ## Getting the Domain Name for Your Elastic Beanstalk Environment<a name="routing-to-beanstalk-environment-get-domain-name"></a>

-If you already know the domain name for your Elastic Beanstalk environment, skip to [Creating an Amazon Route 53 Resource Record Set that Routes Traffic to Your Elastic Beanstalk Environment](#routing-to-beanstalk-environment-create-resource-record-set)\.
+If you already know the domain name for your Elastic Beanstalk environment, skip to [Creating an Amazon Route 53 Record that Routes Traffic to Your Elastic Beanstalk Environment](#routing-to-beanstalk-environment-create-resource-record-set)\.

 **To get the domain name for your Elastic Beanstalk environment**